CalcProgrammer1/TouchpadEmulator/README.md

 sudo make install
 ```

+Uninstall with `sudo make uninstall`

+#### Building Packages

 On Debian/Mobian you can build a .deb package using `dpkg-buildpackage -b`

-Uninstall with `sudo make uninstall`
+On Alpine/postmarketOS you can build a .apk package using `build-alpine.sh`

 #### Running